joymalhotra/Data-Analysis-Project/README.md

 **Relations Defined**: contains the relations defined after refinement

-**Querying Schemas**: contains the actual queries used to draw conclusions
+**Querying Schemas**: contains the actual queries used to draw conclusions from the schemas